Skip to content

 As you foster global competencies in your students, like intercultural understanding, you give them the tools they need to succeed after graduation.
 Connecting students to their community and the world through action-driven and student-led learning supports career readiness, student engagement, and academic rigor.

-Stay tuned for upcoming blog posts that focus on applying other global competencies!
-We would love to hear how you are helping your students understand global issues.
-With Global Leaders, students experience learning that goes beyond mastery of specific academic skills; they develop solutions and ideas to change the world.
-Share your lessons and activities on social media using #UnitingOurWorld.
+With our Global Leaders framework, students experience learning that goes beyond mastery of specific academic skills; they develop solutions and ideas to change the world.
+Share how you are helping your students understand global issues on social media using #UnitingOurWorld.

 Share this Post